asweshanand/Sentiment-Analysis/README.md

 # iConcepts-in-Orthodontics
-This repository helps keep track of the progress made by Group 12 in the Data Science project.
+This repository helps keep track of the progress made as part of the the Data Science project.

 ## Author
-Team members:
 Aswesh Thrissur Anand
-Cheng Chang
-Shyam Srinivas
-Wanying Ding
-Xinliang Zhou

 ## File Structure